kubeslice/gateway-sidecar/developer_guide.md

-# Development guidelines for Router Sidecar
+# Development Guidelines for Router Sidecar

 The Slice VPN Gateway is a slice network service component that provides a secure VPN tunnel between any two clusters that are a part of the slice.

 ## Building and Installing `gateway-sidecar` in a Local Kind Cluster
-For more information, see [getting started with kind clusters](https://docs.avesha.io/opensource/getting-started-with-kind-clusters).
+For more information, see [getting started with kind clusters](https://docs.avesha.io/documentation/open-source/0.2.0/getting-started-with-kind-clusters).

 ### Setting up Development Environment